Contact us

 A few equivalents to fish oil

 In addition to being highly sought after by consumers, long-chain polyunsaturated fatty acids are essential nutrients for the growth of aquatic animals.
-For this reason, the fatty acid profile of farmed fish and shrimp are heavily influenced by the lipid composition of their ingested feed.
-Some species, including freshwater ones, have the ability to synthesize polyunsaturated fatty acids.
+For this reason, the fatty acid profile of farmed fish and shrimp is heavily influenced by the lipid composition of their ingested feed.
+Some species, including freshwater ones, have the ability to synthesise polyunsaturated fatty acids.
 Yet marine fish, such as seabass or seabream, are completely devoid of this ability.
-It is therefore through their feed that these essential fatty acids must be provided to them.
+Therefore, these essential fatty acids must be provided to them through their feed.

-Whatever your feed issue, experts from the TECHNA Group are at your service, thanks to our thorough knowledge, experience and accuracy in meeting farm animals’ nutritional needs.
+Whatever your feed issue, experts from Techna are at your service, thanks to our thorough knowledge, experience, and accuracy in meeting farm animals’ nutritional needs.
 We assist feed manufacturers in finding alternatives to fish by-products for the benefit of plants.
-For more information, please don’t hesitate to contact our experts at the TECHNA Group.
+For more information, please don’t hesitate to contact our experts at the Techna Group.